lorenzwalthert/strcode/README.md

 We suggest three levels of granularity for code structuring.
 Of course, higher-level blocks can contain lower-level blocks.

--   level 1 sections, which are high-level blocks that can be separated as follows
+-   level 1 sections, which are high-level blocks that can be separated as follows:

 ``` r
 #   ____________________________________________________________________________
 #   I: import xzy
 ```

--   level 2 sections, which are medium-level blocks that can be separated as follows
+-   level 2 sections, which are medium-level blocks that can be separated as follows:

 ``` r
 ##  ............................................................................
 ##  A: pre-process t2
 ```

--   level 3 sections, which are low-level blocks that can be separated as follows
+-   level 3 sections, which are low-level blocks that can be separated as follows:

 ``` r
 ### .. . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .